develax/RazorExpress/README.md

 </ul>
 ```

-As you can see the **view-template** (or just **view**) is just the *HTML markup mixed with JavaScript syntax*.
+As you can see the **view-template** (or just **view**) is nothing more than *HTML markup mixed with JavaScript syntax*.
 This is exactly what Razor-Express syntax is [!].

+We'll take these two complents and "compile" them into pure HTML.

-**First**, we'll do this "compilation" without creating any web-server to keep things as simple as possible.
+**First**, we'll be doing this "compilation" without creating any web-server to keep things as simple as possible.
 It can be done either in Node.js environment or in just the browser JavaScript.
 To do this we will declare two variables `model` and `tempate`:

 ```JS
 const model = {